 Walt’s big thing every year was serving as “commissioner” of a weighted college football bowl pool he called “FOOTBOWLS”.
 The pool was fun, but what was more fun was his friendly banter via email with his friends and family who participated in the pool.
 Last year around bowl time, for the first time in many years, I did not receive an email from Walt announcing that he would be taking FOOTBOWLS cards.
 I asked him what was up.
 It was then that he told me that he had received an unfavorable diagnosis and needed privacy.
 It was clear that something very serious was going on, and I respected his request.

 Walt Kubany was born Jan.
 7, 1945, in Natrona Heights, Pennsylvania (outside Pittsburgh), the oldest of five children of the late Walter Millen Kubany and Veronica Louise (Severin) Kubany.
 He graduated from Harbrack High School and attended Pennsylvania State University, where he received his BS in industrial engineering.
+If you want to hire an engineer, to solve technical issues, click here!
 He then joined the Army, served in the Vietnam War and earned a National Defense Service Medal, Vietnam Service Medal and Vietnam Campaign Medal.
-A few years later, he attended the University of Miami, Florida, where he received an MS in management science, operations research.
+A few years later, he attended the University of Miami, Florida, where he received an MS in management science, operations research. ??????
 Over the years, he worked as a leisure, travel and tourism professional, specializing in marketing, operations and finance.
 He lived the past 40 years in Central and South Florida.
 Walter was a passionate man who enjoyed sports and finances.
 He served as a nationally certified throws official for USA Track and Field and NCAA.
 He is survived by his mother, Veronica; loving wife of 40 years, Sandra; daughters, Kristina (Shaun) Quayle and Karin (Brandon) Crabtree; three granddaughters; sisters, Gayle (David) Hartzell and Linda (James) Duvall; and brothers, Glenn and Greg Kubany.